S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation

 \subsection{Datasets for Mars Vision}

 Datasets are the basis for intelligent algorithms development.
-At present, there are various datasets of planetary surfaces, such as digital simulation Lunar landscape segmentation dataset ALLD and Mars Satellite image dataset DoMars16k~\cite{wilhelm2020domars16k}.
+At present, there are various datasets of planetary surfaces, such as digital simulation Lunar landscape segmentation dataset ALLD.
 As for Mars, the commonly used terrain-aware datasets can be divided into three categories: rover shooting real data, artificial synthetic data, and earth simulation field shooting data.
 The rover shooting data are captured by devices of rovers that land on Mars.
 The number of rovers sent to Mars will gradually increase along with the progress of space research.
 However, the amount of data available now is still relatively limited.
 Synthesizing Mars datasets by means of digital modeling simulation or adversarial learning is an important data supplement, but can differ greatly from the real Mars data.
 Earth simulation field shooting way requires building a simulation platform or finding a similar landscape on Earth to Mars, which is difficult to implement.
-The current Mars terrain-aware datasets are shown in Table~\ref{tab:mars_summary}.
+The current Mars terrain-aware datasets are shown in Table~\ref{tab:mars_summary}, which are shot by the Mars rovers.
 A large proportion of them have an image quantity of less than 1000, which can not meet the training needs of the machine learning models.
 The richness of Mars terrain-aware datasets still needs to be strengthened.